martin-ueding/vigilant-crypto-snatch/docs/usage/test-drive.md

 # Subcommand test-drive

 In order to check your configuration, use the `test-drive` subcommand.
-It will accept this option:

-- `--marketplace MARKETPLACE`: We support two marketplaces, you can select either `bitstamp` or `kraken`.

 It will test the following things: